 - How was the project delegated to you?

 - What pieces of the project were you accountable for completing?

-- Walk us through how you completed the project?
+- Please walk us through how you completed the project.

-- Walk us through how you worked with others to complete the project?
+- Please walk us through how you worked with others to complete the project.